 You would think that after a tough workout you’d be so exhausted that sleep would be no problem, but after intense exercise, your body floods you with energizing chemicals which keep you on high alert.
 Exercise isn’t just about doing as much as you can all the time, it’s about working your body the way it needs to keep you healthy.
 Sleep is vital for your body to rest and repair itself.
 It’s not just about being tired the next day: People with insomnia are much more likely to experience health problems like anxiety, depression, compromised immune system, diabetes and congestive heart failure.

 Don’t turn to prescription drugs to fake a good night’s sleep; get the real thing with yoga.

 Unlike high-intensity exercise, which will energize you and keep you wide awake, gentle yoga relaxes you, using the mind/body connection to calm the nervous system and your thoughts so you can drift to sleep.

-Try these 10 exercises in a silent, dark room, with no distractions right before bed for the most restful night’s sleep you’ve had in ages, try out these tips to sleep better also.
+Try these 10 exercises in a silent, dark room, with no distractions right before bed for the most restful & night’s sleep you’ve had in ages, try out these tips to sleep better also.

 Sit on the floor with your legs extended in front of you and your back straight.
 Bend your right knee and bring the sole of your right foot to the inside of your left thigh.
 Drop your right knee down to the floor.
 Keep your back straight, rotate your torso to face your left leg, and fold forward at the waist.
 Bring your forehead toward your knee until your left hamstring resists.
 Hold, breathe deeply, for 30 seconds to a minute, then switch legs.